WORDS: Claire Lock

-And to celebrate the start of summer, and weeks of quality time with our kids stretching before us, Nature Play SA has given us the 10 Best Beaches for Families in SA.
-Because it’s time to hit the sand and the surf and spend summer outdoors!
+To celebrate the start of summer, and weeks of quality time with our kids stretching before us, Nature Play SA has given us the 10 best beaches for families in South Australia.
+Why? because it’s time to hit the sand and the surf and spend summer outdoors!

 One thing we’ll never take for granted is access to South Australia’s magnificent beaches.